Academic Policy and Procedures (with Annotations)

 3.7 Sexual Harassment and Gender-Based Discrimination

 In a combined effort with students, the RSOM administration has sought to expand the processes by which students can report occurrences of sexual harassment or gender-based discrimination.
-In addition to previous ways to report through CBase, Student Health Services, Counseling and Psychological Services and the Title IX Office, we have created a committee geared towards dealing with reports of gender-based mistreatment.
-Dr. Lauren Maloney has been appointed as the school’s Gender-Based Mistreatment Liaison.
-Dr. Maloney is an Emergency Medicine Attending and a Renaissance School of Medicine Alumna.
-Reports may go directly to her.
-In addition, we have created a student committee with 1-2 students from each class serving as a representative who you can turn to.
-These students can help facilitate the reporting process and, if requested, maintain the reporter’s anonymity.
-Dr. Maloney may be reached at lauren.maloney@stonybrookmedicine.edu.
+In addition to ways to report through CBase, Student Health Services, Counseling and Psychological Services and the Title IX Office, we have established a student committee geared towards dealing with reports of gender-based mistreatment.
+The Gender-based Mistreatment Committee members include 1-2 students from each class and a faculty Gender-based Mistreatment Liaison, Dr. Lauren Maloney.
+Reports may be submitted to any member of the Gender-based Mistreatment Committee, although students be aware that Dr. Maloney is a mandated reporter.
+Members of the committee can help facilitate the reporting process and, if requested, maintain the reporter’s anonymity.

 SECTION 4: GENERAL POLICIES